nleng/AutoFoci/ImageJ/README.md

-# Generating single cell image
+# Generation of single cell images

 This directory contains all files needed to generate single cell images.